Asset allocation strategy

 Performance portfolio

-The objective of the performance portfolio is to help the Plan achieve its long-term target return, so that we can maintain contributions at a reasonable level for Plan members and employers.
+The objective of the performance portfolio is to help the Plan achieve its long-term target return, so that we can maintain contributions at a reasonable level for plan members and employers.

 The performance portfolio consists of the following asset classes: public equity, real estate, infrastructure, private equity, and innovation and opportunities.